trend-ouki-wang/boost-threadpool/README.md

 # boost-threadpool
-This library is based on thread pool(latest stable 0.2.5) by by Philipp Henkel.
+This library is built on the Thread Pool library (latest stable version 0.2.5) by Philipp Henkel.
-You can refer raw source code by link:http://threadpool.sourceforge.net/index.html
+You can access the raw source code at: [http://threadpool.sourceforge.net/index.html](http://threadpool.sourceforge.net/index.html).

-By project requirement, fix some bugs in library.
+To meet project requirements, the following issues in the library have been addressed:

-1.compile error for newer boost version.
+1. Resolved a compilation error with newer Boost versions.

-2.fix memory leak due to pool core and worker thread.
+2. Fixed a memory leak related to the pool core and worker threads.